-After drilling is complete, the center line of each borehole will be measured, and an as-built drawing will be produced with the actual patterns.
-The straightness and dip of each borehole will be assessed with available levels and tools and will be included on the drawing.
-Each of the boreholes will be cleaned to remove cuttings and any brine accumulated in the boreholes before the beginning of the test (quantity of brine inflowing into each borehole will be estimated and compositional samples will be collected).
-In particular, brine from the HP, SL, D, and SM boreholes will be collected post-drilling and periodically up to instrumentation installation.
-The pre-test condition of each borehole will be used to quantify and document location of observed features, fractures, and non-salt components (e.g., regions of clay or polyhalite).
-On the rock face at each array, at least one datum bar will be installed with short bolts (a few inches) and adjusted so they are on the same plane.
-Because the rock face is not exactly flat, these bars will provide the investigators a zero-point to measure from when installing instrumentation into the boreholes and will allow for a consistent depth of instrumentation.
+The pre-test condition of the boreholes was documented using a video inspection camera on May 6, 2019 (see example images in Figure 10).
+A measuring tape was used to document location of observed features, fractures, and non-salt components (e.g., regions of clay or polyhalite).
+On the rock face at each array, a datum bar was installed and adjusted so they are on the same plane.
+Because the rock face is not exactly flat, these bars provide a zero-point to measure from when installing instrumentation into the boreholes and will allow for a consistent depth of instrumentation.